dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   log.SetPrefix("wait: ")
   log.SetFlags(0)
 ```
-Fourth, in some cases, it’s sufficient just to log the error and then continue, perhaps with reduced functionality.
-Again there’s a choice between using the `log` package, which adds the usual prefix:
+Fourth, in some cases, it's sufficient just to log the error and then continue, perhaps with reduced functionality.
+Again there's a choice between using the `log` package, which adds the usual prefix:
 ```go
   if err := Ping(); err != nil {
       log.Printf("ping failed: %v; networking disabled", err)